antlarr/bard/README.md

    to the organized folder.
 I cannot stress enough the importance of correct songs having correct MusicBrainz tags.
 Note that this for example disambiguates Artists who are called the same and even different versions of songs, not only live or studio versions but also really different versions of songs that some artists sometime record.
-5) After organizing files, you have to run `bard update` so bard notices the files were moved around.
+5) After organizing files, you have to run `bard update` so bard notices the files were moved.
 Note that Bard will usually detect that files were moved and just update their location keeping their ID and extracted analysis information.
 Bard will detect moved files even if their tags or cover art are modified since it checks the audio hash for this.
+6) The Bard plugin for Picard will write a hidden `.artist_mbid` file to artist directories.
+On those directories, you can optionally place a file named "artist.jpg" with the corresponding artist image.
+This will be processed by the `update-musicbrainz-artists` command so the web interface will use that image for that artist.
+It's obviously recommended to use those image files.

 You can use `bard stats` to get statistics on your collection, including the percentage of songs correctly organized (having MusicBrainz tags)